robot131/robot131.github.io/news/smart_car.md

 ### Lane recognition <span id="jump3_2"></span>

-We regarded the lane recognition as a image segement problem, and trained a neural network to solve it.
+We regarded the lane recognition as a image segment problem, and trained a neural network to solve it.
 The architecture of the utilized Unet++ is shown in Fig.3.
 The input of the network is a picture with the lane taken from the camera, and the output is a picture of a divided lane line.

 <img src="/news/smart_car_imgs/Unet.png" width="600"/>